MattLdwig/100-days-of-code/r1-log.md

 ### R1D69

-Trading Journal - Setup communication with Firebase with Axios.
-Post & Get trade from database and display them into table.
+Trading Journal - Setup communication with Firebase and Axios.
+Post & Get trades from database and display them into table.

+### R1D70

+Trading Journal - Get data from coinmarketcap API.
+Start to setup states, mutations and actions with Vuex.